The answer may surprise you. Here’s a peek behind the curtain of tropes and genre conventions.

 It’s the latest trend — a mashup of women’s fiction with some monsters thrown in.
 It combines a story about a woman’s journey or motherhood with horror elements and loss of hope.

 It’s coming to the screen in December in the Amy Adams starrer Nightbitch, based on the best-selling novel by Rachel Yoder.
 (Check out the trailer, it takes a wild turn.)
-And it’s exemplified in Sundial, the twisty psychological horror novel from Catriona Ward, internationally bestselling author of The Last House on Needless Street.
+And it’s exemplified in Sundial, the twisty psychological horror novel by Catriona Ward, internationally bestselling author of The Last House on Needless Street.

 Women and monsters.
 Sounds like a commentary on our times.